-In carrying out our audit work we have considered and challenged the range of outcomes used by the directors, the conclusion the directors have reached about the reliability of any alternative valuation and the disclosures made in the financial statements, specifically in the Critical Accounting Estimates and Judgements disclosures and in Note 6.
+In carrying out our audit work we have considered and challenged the range of outcomes considered by the directors, the conclusion the directors have reached about the reliability of any alternative valuation and the disclosures made, specifically in the Critical Accounting Estimates and Key Judgements disclosures and in Note 6.
 We also circularised the Company's legal advisors in both the UK and United States.